voidshine/dameo_book/Game02.md

 Diagr.
 32

 **24.c1b2?!    b3:b1**
 **25.a1:c1     f7f5!**

 Diagr.
 38

 Checkers a1 and b4 have disappeared from the board, so White's possibilities are sharply narrowed.
 But this should have been foreseen in advance!

 Without checker a1, the a2 field is inaccessible to the White king.
 In addition, the black piece b4 made Black's position lattice, and now this piece is missing.
 For example:

 *26.е4е5?    f5:h3*
 *27.e5:e7    h3h2*

 Diagr.
 39

-With checkers a1 and b4 White wins by simple e7f8 as shown above, but in the position in diagram 39 only Black can win, as White has little strength and possibilities against the opponent's offensive.
+With checkers a1 and b4 White wins by simple e7f8 as shown above, but in the position of diagram 39 only Black can win, as White has little strength and few possibilities against the opponent's offensive.
 I suggest the reader to convince himself of this.

 Let's look again at diagram 38.

 Ray had one last opportunity to continue the fight with a combination:

 *26.f4g5!   f5:h5*
 *27.e4e5    e6:e4*
 *28.g3f4    e4:g4*
 *29.g2:a1   b7a6*

 Diagr.
 40